GuicedEE/junie-guides/RULES.md

 - Tools Awareness: GPT handles Docs, Diagrams, and Code consistently — including folder packaging when requested.
 - Transparency: If limitations arise, ChatGPT declares them rather than masking or hand-waving.

+## 6. Forward-Only Change Policy (No Backwards Compatibility)

+- Default stance: Do not preserve backwards compatibility across docs, anchors, APIs, or structures unless the request explicitly requires it for a specific client project.
+- Perform requested changes in full: Apply changes comprehensively in the same change set (files, indexes, links, examples, and references).
+Avoid partial updates or TODO placeholders.
+- Update references: When removing or renaming content, update or remove all links and indexes that point to it as part of the same change.
+- No legacy shims/anchors: Do not keep duplicate legacy files or anchors only to maintain compatibility.
+- Optional migration notes: When helpful, add brief migration notes in commit messages or an upgrade guide; do not retain legacy artifacts for compatibility.
+- Single source of truth: After changes land, the new artifacts are authoritative.

+Note: This policy complements the Document Modularity Policy (Monolith removal) and governs AI generation and human edits alike.

 ## Purpose

-The JunieGuides repository contains a comprehensive collection of rules, guidelines, and best practices for various technologies, frameworks, and architectural patterns.
+The RulesRepository repository contains a comprehensive collection of rules, guidelines, and best practices for various technologies, frameworks, and architectural patterns.
 These guides exist to:

 1. Ensure consistency across projects
 2. Promote best practices and patterns